Ritwik-Ritz/LexoCraftApp/README.md

-# Getting Started with Create React App
+# Getting Started with using React in web dev

+This project is my first app developed using html, css, js and react.js and was developed as part of my learning of react.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).